maniospas/fairbench-tiny/README.md

 - Aggregate group-wise metrics for classification (tpr, tnr, accuracy, pr).
 - Color-coded output and exit codes for failing analysis.
 - Minimal energy footprint in a few kB of memory - set up as a worker.
-- Expressive arguments that can be read from a file; revisit complicated analysis.
+- Expressive arguments that can be read from *.fb* scripts to revisit complicated analysis.
+- Streaming interface.

 ## ⚡ Quickstart